 After its 2014 release, TESO had negative reviews.
 Most fans despised the title because of its greedy monthly subscription system.
 Since then, the studio has included many changes and rebranded the game as The Elder Scrolls Online: Tamriel Unlimited.

-Back at launch, the game was full of bags, lag issues, inconsistencies, bad animations, sub-par scores, and overall inconsistency and lousy quality.
+The game was full of bags, lag issues, inconsistencies, bad animations, sub-par scores, and overall inconsistency and lousy quality back at launch.
 That’s not the truth anymore, though.
 2020 TESO is a quality game.

 Let’s start by saying that I don’t consider The Elder Scrolls: Online an expensive game.
 The price is but a fraction of what a newer version of the series would cost and gives you tons of hours of experience.